trailblazer/trailblazer.github.io/gems/operation/.1.1-source/policy.md

 Instead of using policies, you can also use a simple guard.

 A guard is like an inline policy that doesn't require you to define a policy class.
-It is run in `#setup!`, too, like a real policy, but isn't accessable in the operation after that.
+It is run in `#setup!`, too, like a real policy, but isn't accessible in the operation after that.

     class Thing::Create < Trailblazer::Operation